rodforrb/subsplit/README.md

 # Subsplit timer
-Command line based timer in which splits (laps) can be set up to time segments of a whole event.
+Command line based timer in which splits (laps) can be set up to time separate segments.